NJBLAGA/NathanBlaga_T2A2/README.md

     # Created when conversation model was scaffolded
     # Each user is assigned a sender_id and recipient_id for every conversation they have with another user
     # Example: if Tom messages Kate, Tom is assigned a sender_id, while Kate is assigned a recipient_id, however the roles would be reversed if Kate messaged Tom
-    # The model than queries based on the two indexes when creating the conversation between the two users
+    # The model then queries based on the two indexes when creating the conversation between the two users
     t.integer "sender_id"
     t.integer "recipient_id"
     t.datetime "created_at", precision: 6, null: false